Certificate of Completion of Training (CCT): guidance for GP trainees

 Registering with the RCGP

-Once you have been accepted on to a GP training programme and assigned a deanery or Local Education and Training Board (LETB), you can register with the RCGP.
-This will give you access to our Trainee ePortfolio which will allow you, your Educational Supervisors and your deanery or LETB to record your training, assessments and progress through your programme.
+Once you have been accepted on to a GP training programme and assigned an HEE local office or deanery you can register with the RCGP.
+This will give you access to our Trainee ePortfolio which will allow you, your Educational Supervisors and your HEE local office or deanery to record your training and assessments and monitor your progress through your programme.

 Training and assessment

-You will complete a minimum of three years (whole time equivalent) of training.
+You will complete a minimum of three years (whole time equivalent) of approved clinical training.
 This may be longer if you are accepted onto an academic programme, an ST4 year or are awarded an educational scholarship.
-Please note that not all deaneries or LETBs offer academic training schemes.

-If you are completing a Broad-based training (BBT) programme, or an Accreditation of Transferable Competencies (ATC) scheme, you may be required to complete less time; although these programmes would need to be applied for upon entry to the GP training scheme.
+If you are completing a Broad-based training (BBT) programme, or an Accreditation of Transferable Competencies (ATC), you may be required to complete less time as a GP trainee; although these programmes would need to be applied for at the time of application to GP training.

-Throughout your training programme, you will document your learning and progress through your ePortfolio and your deanery or LETB will hold an Annual Review of Competence Progression (ARCP) to review your progress through each ST year.
-The documentation from your ARCP Panels will be sent to the RCGP so we can monitor your training programme and ensure that you are on track to meet the requirements for CCT.
+Throughout your training, you should document your skill development in your ePortfolio and your HEE local office or deanery will hold an Annual Review of Competence Progression (ARCP) to review your progress.
+The documentation from your ARCP Panels will be sent to the GPSA team to allow us to ensure you are on track to meet the requirements for CCT.

-You should check each ARCP form carefully and notify your deanery or LETB of any amendments that need to be made before you sign it off electronically.
+You should check each ARCP form carefully and notify your HEE local office or deanery of any amendments that need to be made before you sign it off.
 This will help to avoid delays to your CCT.

-Towards the end of your training programme, your deanery or LETB will hold a final ARCP Panel to determine if you have gained the requisite competences for licensing and met the requirements of the GP training programme.
+Towards the end of your training, your HEE local office or deanery will hold a final ARCP Panel to determine if you have gained the required competences for licensing and met the requirements of the GP training programme, including the completion of the MRCGP examinations.
 If so, they will sign you off from training via your ePortfolio.
 If you have not met these requirements, you may be awarded some additional training time.